 He sounds incredibly keen but you hardly know him.
 Is he assuming you are going to share a bed though?
 I think you need to clarify on what basis you’ve been invited.
 Is anyone else going?
-If you met him through friends, could this just be a friends get together?
+If you met him through friends, could this just be a get together just as friends?

 I think you need to find out more before jumping to conclusions.
-And, rather than killing your dating chances, I think you’ll save an awful lot of time by finding if you can stand being together in close quarters for an entire weekend.
+And, rather than killing your dating chances, I think you’ll save an awful lot of time by finding if you can stand to be together in close quarters for an entire weekend.